 Marketing has come a long way since its early days, and technology continues to push digital marketers into new content universes.
 Those who want to land a marketing job in the near future will need digital marketing skills that were unheard of a decade ago — but, the opportunities are there.

-10 digital marketing skills you need to master in 2019
+10 digital marketing skills you need to master in the new year

-If you’re in search of a digital or content marketing job, 2019 could be a great year for you.
+If you’re in search of a digital or content marketing job, this could be a great year for you.
 Just be sure you’ve mastered the following 10 digital marketing skills.